What is the MIND diet portion?

 DinnerBaked salmon with farro and steamed asparagus.

-SnacksGreek yogurt with a few slices of fresh fruit; celery sticks with almond butter.
+SnacksGreek yogurt with a few slices of fresh fruit; and celery sticks with almond butter.

 Following this plan or any similar diet will ensure your heart-brain health connection and help you achieve the desired results of the MIND diet.